Trying to communicate with your team? Here are some reasons why you should try using video!

 With email, there is a big risk that even if the recipient reads your message, they might misinterpret what you’re trying to say.

-Meetings are great, too.
+Meetings are also an option for transferring important knowledge and information to colleagues.
 They provide an opportunity for organic discussion and allow you to convey your message more clearly.
-However, it can be difficult to get all the necessary people in the same room at one time.
+Of course, it can be difficult to align schedules and get all the necessary people in the same room at one time.

 1. Video is more effective than email